-The strategic collaboration between Atilze and Cytron has resulted in the birth of the Atilze LoRa shield for Arduino that was designed, engineered and developed jointly by the two parties.
+The strategic collaboration between Atilze and Cytron has resulted in the birth of the Atilze LoRa shield for Arduino: Designed, engineered and developed jointly by the two parties.
 The Atilze LoRa shield can access the Klang Valley LoRa network and the Atilze Fabrick IoT software platform.
-With deployment of the Atilze LoRa shield for Arduino, Atilze will be providing free six months access to the Atilze Fabrick Platform for Devs that will provide IoT developers an easy-to-use toolset, known as the Developer Kit to build their IoT applications on.
-The potential IoT applications will include those to be used for smart city, smart agriculture, smart building, smart industry, smart logistics, smart home and many others.
+Alongside the deployment of the Atilze LoRa Shield, Atlize will provide free six months access to the Atilze Fabrick Platform and the Atlize Developers Kit, an easy-to-use toolset for developers to build their IoT applications on.
+The potential IoT applications includes smart cities, smart agriculture, smart buildings, smart industries, smart logistics, smart homes and many others.

-The IoT applications developed with the Atilze LoRa shield can be immediately deployed on the LoRa network across Kuala Lumpur, Petaling Jaya, Puchong, Subang, Shah Alam, Klang, Port Klang and Cyberjaya.
-Additionally, discussion to expand the LoRa system into the other states across Malaysia is also on going.
+New IoT applications developed with the Atilze LoRa shield can be immediately deployed on the LoRa network that spans Kuala Lumpur, Petaling Jaya, Puchong, Subang, Shah Alam, Klang, Port Klang and Cyberjaya.
+Additionally, there are also discussions to expand the LoRa system into the other states across Malaysia.
 This LoRa shield will soon be available on Cytron’s online marketplace in mid of July 2017.